OliverLeenders/Tunni-Lines/Readme.md

 For the Tunni Point and the Tunni Line to be "well" defined, both handles must lie on the same side of the line $\{a, b\}$.
-Furthermore, the intersection point of $\{a, c^{(1)}\}$ and $\{b, c^{(2)}\}$ should also lie on this side of $\{a, b\}$, i.e., the handles should point towards one another, not away from each other (behaviour is weird when this is not the case).
+Furthermore, the intersection point of $\{a, c^{(1)}\}$ and $\{b, c^{(2)}\}$ should also lie on this side of $\{a, b\}$, i.e., the handles should point towards one another, not away from each other (behaviour of the Tunni Point is weird when this is not the case).

 ### Moving the Tunni Line